$1 buys $100,000 of life insurance.

 - Family Heritage Life

-Starting with term, you can buy as much as $100,000 in coverage and pay just $1 for the first month.
+As mentioned above, Globe Life claims you can buy as much as $100,000 in coverage and pay just $1… for the first month.

 You can select from death benefit amounts of:

-Because it is whole life, premiums never increase, but your initial monthly cost will be substantially higher than the term counterpart of the same death benefit amount.
+Because it is a whole life product, premiums never increase, but your initial monthly cost will be substantially higher than it would with a term life policy of the same death benefit amount.

 If you want life insurance for your children or grandchildren, Globe does have an option with their Young American Plan®.

-If neither $50,000 nor $100,000 is enough in coverage, the next step for Globe is their accidental coverage which goes as a high as $250,000.
+If neither $50,000 nor $100,000 is enough in coverage, the next step for Globe is their accidental coverage, which goes as high as $250,000.

 The policy will only pay a death benefit claim for those who pass in an accident.

 Other Products from Globe